United States biofuel policies: Public Law 110-353

 Public Law 110-343 is an Act of Congress signed into law by U.S. President George W. Bush on October 3, 2008.
-The act was designed to mitigate the growing financial crisis of 2007–2010.
+The act was designed to mitigate the 2008 financial crisis.

 Its formal title is "An Act To provide authority for the Federal Government to purchase and insure certain types of troubled assets for the purposes of providing stability to and preventing disruption in the economy and financial system and protecting taxpayers, to amend the Internal Revenue Code of 1986 to provide incentives for energy production and conservation, to extend certain expiring provisions, to provide individual income tax relief, and for other purposes."

 The Act created a $700 billion Troubled Asset Relief Program (TARP).
 Public Law 110-343 contained three acts, which were classified as divisions of the larger act.
 These included The Emergency Economic Stabilization Act of 2008 (Division A), the Energy Improvement and Extension Act of 2008 (Division B), and the Tax Extenders and Alternative Minimum Tax Relief Act of 2008 (Division C).